paulsamuels/sidir/README.md

 Once you have cd'd into the context of a simulator you'll have more options available

     sidir /5.1 > help
           cd    <item> - open finder at <item>
           cd    ..     - move back to simulators ls           - list available applications
-          rm        - delete the application and all data reset     - clean all paths as if the app is freshly installed
+          rm    <item> - delete the application <item> and all associated data reset <item> - clean all paths in <item> as if the app is freshly installed

 An example session might look something like (horizontal space added for clarity)